GabrielNathanael/Task-Manager-Fullstack-App/README.md

 - **Task & Project Relationship**: Tasks can be linked to specific projects, with a “Not in any project” option.
 - **Optimistic UI**: CRUD operations on frontend feel instant with dynamic updates to task and project counts.
 - **Session Management**: Uses Laravel Sanctum for fast API authentication after initial login.
-- **Project Task Caching**: Tasks on the mini-dashboard are cached for instant reloads on repeat visits.
+- **Project Task Caching**: Tasks on the dashboard are cached for instant reloads on repeat visits.
-- **Modern Layout**: Responsive user interface with sidebar, header, search bar, icons, and custom modals with backdrop blur using Tailwind CSS v4.

 ---